 This unit focuses on the advanced implementation of UI/UX in iOS applications using SwiftUI.
 Students will learn to create engaging and dynamic user experiences by designing animations, transitions, and complex layouts.
-Emphasis will be on building smooth, responsive interactions and visually appealing interfaces, applying best practices to ensure performance and usability.
+Emphasis will be on building smooth, responsive transitions, and complex layouts.
+Empl will be on building smooth, responsive interactions and visually appealing interfaces, applying best practices to ensure performance and usability.